-Get Involved Fundraising & Events Afghanaid Presents: Climate Action in Afghanistan As the people of Afghanistan battle through the many challenges of 2020, including uncertainty surrounding the intra-Afghan negotiations and the multifaceted effects of COVID-19, the impacts of climate change on rural communities also threaten to disrupt visions of a peaceful and thriving Afghanistan.
+Get Involved Fundraising Afghanaid Presents: Climate Action in Afghanistan As the people of Afghanistan battle through the many challenges of 2020, including uncertainty surrounding the intra-Afghan negotiations and the multifaceted effects of COVID-19, the impacts of climate change on rural communities also threaten to disrupt visions of a peaceful and thriving Afghanistan.
 Despite being one of the smallest contributors to greenhouse gases, Afghanistan is one of the countries that is both the most vulnerable to climate change and the least prepared to deal with the effects, making finding food a major challenge and putting lives at risk.
 With extreme weather worsening and the pandemic compounding existing challenges, our work supporting rural Afghans, whose livelihoods depend on the land, to cope with the effects of climate change has never been more important.
-On Wednesday 2nd December at 6:00pm GMT, we’ll be joined by Simon Addison (Principle Researcher, IIED), Andrew Scanlon (Technical Environment Expert), Rohina Kabir (York University), and Mohammed Salimi (IAESTE Co-Founder) to discuss: The struggles Afghan communities face in the wake of increasingly frequent climate-induced natural disasters and hazards; The intersections of climate change and gender; And community solutions for a nature-based, resilient future post COVID-19. a Register Register for this Event As always, these live discussions are free to enjoy.
-However, this next instalment in our 'Conversations with Afghanaid' live series is part of our Big Give Christmas Challenge campaign week, during which donations to our campaign page will be doubled - meaning that your support can go twice as far as normal.
-We know this year has been difficult for many but rest assured that any donation, no matter how small or large, is hugely appreciated.
-Remember, your donation will only be doubled if you donate via our campaign page during the campaign week, starting Tuesday 1st December.
-Register for a ticket and we'll notify you when our campaign is live, and send the link to the livestreamed discussion directly into your inbox.
-Register Double your donation Booking for this event has now closed.
+On Wednesday 2nd December, we were joined by Simon Addison (Principle Researcher, IIED), Andrew Scanlon (Technical Environment Expert), Rohina Kabir (York University), and Mohammed Salimi (IAESTE Co-Founder) to discuss: The struggles Afghan communities face in the wake of increasingly frequent climate-induced natural disasters and hazards; The intersections of climate change and gender; And community solutions for a nature-based, resilient future post COVID-19.
+Missed it?
+Come back for more?
+Watch the recording: We know this year has been difficult for many but rest assured that any donation to support rural Afghans fighting the effects of climate change, no matter how small or large, is hugely appreciated.
+DONATE Booking for this event has now closed.